 Digital marketing has evolved a lot over the last few years.
 A concept like artificial intelligence, for example, was not cost-effective a couple of years ago, but it's now growing more commonplace by the day.
 So, for a brand’s marketing plan to continue to stay effective and relevant, it has to review its digital marketing strategies continuously.

-The following are some of the most innovative digital marketing strategies that are expected to make a big impact in 2021.
-While these eight strategies are by far a complete list, they will steer brands in the right direction.
+The following are some of the most innovative digital marketing strategies that are expected to make a big impact in 2023.
+While these eight strategies are far from a complete list, they will steer brands in the right direction.
 The majority of these expected trends are fuelled by authenticity becoming increasingly important to consumers and an improvement in the functionality of digital channels.

 What Is Digital Marketing and Why Does It Matter?

 In a nutshell, digital marketing refers to using digital technologies to reach your marketing goals.
 These technologies include business websites, email, search engines, mobile apps, and social media pages.
 A digital marketing strategy helps you to market your products or services by means of online channels like your website and Facebook page.
 Without a solid digital marketing strategy in place, your brand will not be agile enough.
 As a result you will fall behind and, make no mistake, your competitors will take over your market share.

 1. Incorporate artificial intelligence

 Last year, artificial intelligence (AI) began to play a more influential role in digital marketing.
 What makes AI so attractive is that it can examine search patterns and behavior much better.
 Thanks to recent developments, AI can be used to identify how your target audience typically behaves which empowers you to predict more accurately what your customers actually want.
 For instance, with AI you can use data collected from social media sites and blogs to gain insight into how your customers discovered your business.